Choose another writer in this calendar:

 votes; Astrid Thors took the seat.
 However, Donner returned to the

-parliament in autumn 2013 when Astrid Thors was named the new OSCE High
+parliament in autumn 2013 when Thors was named the new OSCE High

 Commissioner on National Minorities.
 He became the oldest member.
-As a
+On

 Ratia, founder of the textile company Marimekko.
-Donner himself was a
+Donner himself had

-came out in January 2013.
-The book doesn't have an index, but there
+in a nonlinear time sequence.
+The autobiography doesn't have an index,

 author's own private